 For example, a building manager who refuses to rent an apartment to someone because of their race would be responsible for the discrimination.

-If you are complaining about harassment, you can name the person who harassed you if they have some authority over you.
+If you are complaining about harassment, you can name the person who harassed you.

-For example, you can name a supervisor who sexually harasses you at work.
+For example, you can name a co-worker or supervisor who sexually harasses you at work.